Loss Mitigation Policy

 We’re here to help

-If you have concerns about making a payment or that you might not have sufficient funds to repay your note, please review our Loss Mitigation Policy, below, and reach out info@homesbycfe.org as soon as possible.
+If you have concerns about making a payment or that you might not have sufficient funds to repay your note, please review our Loss Mitigation Policy below and reach out to info@homesbycfe.org as soon as possible.

-The City First Homes (CFH) Legacy Program was intended to help low to moderate income individuals purchase properties in the District of Columbia through a 0% interest, second trust loan (the “CFH Loan”).
-The CFH Loan did not require any monthly payments and was only repayable upon the borrower’s sale of the property.
-The CFH Loan provided the borrowers with the ability to purchase homes in the District of Columbia that might otherwise have been out of reach.
-The monthly savings provided by the CFH Loan generally allowed homeowners to purchase a home for a price that was significantly less than renting, while also enjoying the benefits of homeownership.
+The City First Homes (CFH) Legacy Program was intended to help low to moderate-income individuals purchase properties in the District of Columbia through a 0% interest, second trust loan (the “CFH Loan”).
+The CFH Loan did not require monthly payments and was only repayable upon the borrower’s property sale.
+The CFH Loan allowed the borrowers to purchase homes in the District of Columbia that might otherwise have been out of reach.
+The monthly savings provided by the CFH Loan generally allowed homeowners to buy a home for a price significantly less than renting while also enjoying the benefits of homeownership.
 Improving access to homeownership for low- and moderate-income households is a core principle behind the CFH Legacy Program.

-Before a CFH homeowner decides to sell their home, it is important for the homeowner to consider how their finances will be impacted.
-All homeowners, regardless of whether they participate in the CFH Legacy Program, must consider market conditions, the current first trust loan balance, and potential closing costs (including, realtor fees, transfer taxes, etc.) when deciding to sell.
-Prior to listing a home for sale, it is vital that the homeowner contact CFH (now Homes by CFE) to obtain a resale estimate.
+Before a CFH homeowner decides to sell their home, the homeowner needs to consider how their finances will be impacted.
+Regardless of whether homeowners participate in the CFH Legacy Program, all homeowners must consider market conditions, the current first trust loan balance, and potential closing costs (including realtor fees, transfer taxes, etc.) when deciding to sell.
+Before listing a home for sale, it is vital that the homeowner contact CFH (now Homes by CFE) to obtain a resale estimate.
 Homes by CFE will assist the borrower in walking through the above financial factors if necessary.
 The resale estimate considers the following items to determine the seller’s proceeds:

 • Listing price (usually set by an appraisal)